Buona Vista MRT station: History

-Circle line interchange
+Circle Line interchange

 With the construction of the Circle line from 11 January 2005, the bridge was demolished and replaced with a newer one.
-The second level of the East West line station was also converted into a transfer level between the two lines.
+The second level of the East–West Line station was also converted into a transfer level between the two lines.
 The Circle line platforms were opened on 8 October 2011, while the two new exits share the same location as the original one.

-Station Details
+Station details

-The station is located along Buona Vista Road, near The Star Vista.
+The station is located near the junction of North Buona Vista Road and Commonwealth Avenue West, near The Star.

-East West Line
+East–West Line

 The station is situated between Commonwealth and Dover stations.
 Its official station code is “EW21”.

-The station consists of an island platform, with doors opening on the left.
+The station consists of an island platform, with doors opening on the right.

 Circle Line

 The station is situated between Holland Village and one-north stations.
 Its other official station code is “CC22”.

-The station consist of one island platform, with doors opening on the left.
+The station consists of one island platform, with doors opening on the right.
 The seats are dots in matrices, spelling the station's name.

-Art in Transit
+Artworks

 The artwork featured under the Art in Transit programme is The Tree of Life by Gilles Massot.
-Located on the lift shaft in the underground station, the artwork depicts a eucalyptus tree located at the nearby Kent Ridge Park that has been digitally edited to create an effect similar to David Hockney's photo montages.
+Located on the lift shaft in the CCL station, the artwork depicts a eucalyptus tree located at the nearby Kent Ridge Park that has been digitally edited to create an effect similar to David Hockney's photo montages.
 The tree also represents the jungle greenery which used to exist next to the above-ground station and is a result of the deep impression left on the artist of the landscape and view of the area.

+There is also a mural as part of the heritage-themed Comic Connect public art display by SMRT.
+Created by David Liew, the mural depicts Buona Vista's history from the 1930's to the 1970's including the Singapore Motor Club, its various former military bases, and the Ghim Moh Estate.